weareprestatech/hotpdf/README.md

 # hotpdf
 Hot PDF

-An faster and opensource alternative to libraries like pdfquery.
+A faster and opensource alternative to libraries like pdfquery.